 - Review right-of-way agreements, environmental reports, and other data about earthwork.
 Advise the contractor of any features that may require special handling.
-Take steps to ensure that environmentally sensitive areas are protected.
+Take steps to assure that environmentally sensitive areas are protected.

 - Review the information handout regarding permits; hazardous waste, asbestos or lead investigation reports; and optional disposal sites.